felixlopz/hubrise-test-task/content/apps/tastycloud/en/overview.md

 ## Description

 TastyCloud is an online ordering solution for restaurants.
-With it, your customers can order delivery or collection from your own site on their smartphones, tablets, or desktop computer from anywhere at anytime.
+With it, your customers can order delivery or collection from your own website on their smartphones, tablets, or desktop computer from anywhere at anytime.
 At the restaurant, your customers can view the menu on a variety of screen types.
 They can also use a self ordering kiosk, order at the table or scan a QR code to see your menu and order directly from their smartphone.

 TastyCloud integrates with your existing marketing website and your Facebook, Twitter, and other social networking systems.
 Your customers can seamlessly transition from looking at your delicious food to ordering it.